belzecue/BimDav_godot-rollback-netcode/README.md

-- `_network_spawn(data: Dictionary) -> void`: Called when a scene is spawned by `SyncManager.spawn()` or in rollback when this node needs to be respawned (ie. when we rollback to a tick before this node was despawned).
+- `_network_spawn(data: Dictionary) -> void`: Called when a scene is spawned by `SyncManager.spawn()` or in rollback when this node needs to be respawned (ex. when we rollback to a tick before this node was despawned).

-- `_network_despawn() -> void`: Called when a node is despawned by `SyncManager.despawn()` or in rollback when this node needs to be despawned (ie. when we rollback to a tick before this node was spawned).
+- `_network_despawn() -> void`: Called when a node is despawned by `SyncManager.despawn()` or in rollback when this node needs to be despawned (ex. when we rollback to a tick before this node was spawned).

 ### Project settings ###